waimea-obass/level-2-programming-assessment/docs/test-plan.md

 ### Test Data To Use

-II will use while loops to separate player 1 and 2s turns and also do multiple testing of how the aftermath happens.
+I will put the players' turns are in a for loop of (0, 1) (Player 1 and 2) which loops back around when it is the second player's turn and ends once each player has had their turn.
+I will do multiple testing to see if this works.

 ### Expected Test Result